exakat/exakat/docs/Rules.rst

 Typehinted arguments have no need for references.
 Since they are only an object, they are already a reference.

-In fact, adding the & on the argument definition may lead to error like 'Only variables should be passed by reference'.
+In fact, adding the & on the argument definition may lead to error like `Only variables should be passed by reference`.

 This applies to the 'object' type hint, but not the the others, such as int or bool.